BAN423 Benchmarking with DEA, SFA, and R

-- Understanding how Data Envelopment Analysis (DEA) and Stochastic Frontier Analysis (SFA) work, how they are estimated, and which advantages and disadvantages they offer
+- Understand how Data Envelopment Analysis (DEA) and Stochastic Frontier Analysis (SFA) work, how they are estimated, and which advantages and disadvantages they offer

-- How to setup meaningful benchmarking models with DEA and SFA, which data is required, and how can results be interpreted
+- Know how to setup meaningful benchmarking models with DEA and SFA, which data is required, and how results can be interpreted

-- Ability to carry out scientific benchmarking with DEA and SFA using the statistical software R
+- The ability to carry out scientific benchmarking with DEA and SFA using the statistical software R

 - Good practices in efficiency analysis, including, e.g., descriptive data analysis, implementation of outlier detection, and meaningful visualization of results

-- Search for and analysis of data and information for an academic research project
+- Can search for and analyze data and information for an academic research project

-- Understanding how economic models are related to real world problems
+- Understand how economic models are related to real world problems

 This course combines lectures, exercises, and programming tutorials.
 Lectures focus on methodological issues.
 Pen and paper exercises help to deepen the knowledge obtained in the lectures with illustrative examples.
 In programming tutorials, students will implement the learned methodologies with real data sets using the free software R.